pydata/pydata-sphinx-theme/docs/community/setup.md

 # to run the tests without pre-compiling the assets and without re-building the docs (for example if you recently compiled the assets or built the docs)
 $ tox -e run a11y-tests
 ```

+## GitHub codespaces

+If you have good internet connectivity and want a temporary set-up, it is often faster to work on PyData Sphinx Theme
+in a Codespaces environment.
+Once your Codespaces instance is set up, you can run the `tox` commands above to build
+the documentation, compile the assets, and run the tests.
+For documentation on how to get started with Codespaces, see [the Codespaces documentation](https://docs.github.com/en/codespaces).